picmi/help/docs/business/workflows/linked-videos.md

 - **Vimeo** – Professional option with privacy controls
 - **Google Drive** – Good for internal videos with access restrictions

-Make sure your video is publicly accessible or properly shared so applicants can view it.
+Make sure your video is publicly accessible or properly shared so participants can view it.
 :::

 ::: prompt